-11.8 Locating development close to local services and employment will, all other things being equal, reduce the need to travel and will allow the use of low carbon modes of transport, particularly walking and cycling.
-Conversely, locating development at a greater distance from local services and employment is likely to result in longer trips and a greater proportion undertaken by motorised modes, particularly car.

-11.9 Of course, proximity to a particular local service or employment source does not mean that it will always be used in preference to a more distant alternative.
+- 11.8 According to the Wirral Draft Spatial Portrait (2020) 'The vast majority of Wirral residents travel to work via a car or van (69%) or motorcycle with only 15% travelling to work via public transport (Train 8%, Bus 7%)'. - 11.9 Locating development close to local services and employment will, all other things being equal, reduce the need to travel and will allow the use of low carbon modes of transport, particularly walking and cycling.
+Conversely, locating development at a greater distance from local services and employment is likely to result in longer trips and a greater proportion undertaken by motorised modes, particularly car. - 11.10 Of course, proximity to a particular local service or employment source does not mean that it will always be used in preference to a more distant alternative.
 However, it does provide a measure of potential for low carbon access to these locations.